Paro Tourism Guide

 Tourist Attraction Places in Paro

-Paro is best places to visit in Bhutan.
-The popular Tiger nest temple is located in Paro.
+Paro is the best place to visit in Bhutan.
+The popular Tiger Nest temple is located in Paro.
 Paro, a picturesque town in Bhutan, boasts several enchanting tourist attractions.
 Visit the iconic Paro Taktsang, also known as the “Tiger’s Nest” monastery, perched on a cliffside.
 Explore the historical Paro Dzong, a majestic fortress-monastery with stunning architecture.
 Stroll through the quaint streets of Paro town, filled with traditional Bhutanese shops and restaurants.
 Don’t miss the National Museum of Bhutan, showcasing the country’s rich culture and heritage.
-Paro’s natural beauty and cultural heritage make it a must-visit destination for travelers.
+Paro’s natural beauty and cultural heritage make it a must-visit destination for travellers.
+Bhutan also have Other best places to visit that will amaze the clients

 Paro Rinpung Dzong.
 Approached by a gently sloping flagstone road and an attractive wooden cantilever bridge roofed with shingles and abutted by two guard houses, the Dzong is the administrative seat of the district of Paro.
 It also houses the state monastic community of about 200 monks.
 Paro Dzong also called Paro Rinpong Dzong ( Heap of Jewels) is another popular Dzong in western Bhutan.